Pyroki/HTML-PORTFOLIO/README.md

 # HTML-PORTFOLIO
-i have created a portfolio using basic html tags.i
+i have created a portfolio using basic html tags.